-(4) However, according to amended Article 235-1 of the Company Act announced on 20 May, 2015, the Company shall provide a fixed amount or percentage of the actual profit for a year to be distributed as "employee remuneration", after deducting and setting aside an amount equal to the cumulative losses (if any).
+(4) However, according to the addition of Article 235-1 of the Company Act announced on 20 May, 2015, the Company shall provide a fixed amount or percentage of the actual profit for a year to be distributed as "employee remuneration", after deducting and setting aside an amount equal to the cumulative losses (if any).
 The aforementioned employee remuneration may be made in the form of stocks or cash, which shall be determined by a resolution adopted by a majority vote at a board of directors meeting attended by two-thirds or more of the directors and be reported at a shareholders' meeting.
 Furthermore the Articles of Incorporation may stipulate that the employee remuneration could be distributed to employees of affiliated enterprises meeting certain criteria.
-The Company have not formulated the Articles of Incorporation followed the revised Company Act and have not submitted the proposal to the shareholders' meeting.
-Therefore, estimated employee bonuses and directors' remuneration for the nine-month period are made in accordance with old policies.
+In accordance with aforementioned recent amendment to the Company Act, the Articles of Incorporation is to be amended in the shareholders' meeting in 2016.